Gayle Forman: Career

 Forman began her career writing for Seventeen magazine, with most of her articles focusing on young people and social concerns.
 Later she became a freelance journalist for Details, Jane, Glamour, The Nation, Elle Magazine, and Cosmopolitan.

 In 2002, she and her husband Nick took a trip around the world, in which she garnered experiences and information which later served as the basis for her first book, a travelogue, You Can't Get There From Here: A Year On the Fringes of a Shrinking World.
 In 2007, she published her first young adult novel, Sisters in Sanity, based on an article she had written for Seventeen.

 In 2009, Forman released If I Stay, a book about a 17-year-old girl named Mia who has been involved in a tragic car accident and lies in a coma fully aware of what is going on around her.
 Forman won the 2009 NAIBA Book of the Year Award, and was a 2010 Indies Choice Book Award winner for the book.
 The film adaptation of If I Stay, starring Chloë Grace Moretz, was released in the United States on August 22, 2014.
 The book's sequel, titled Where She Went, was released in 2011.
 Told from Adam's point of view, the novel is about Adam and Mia's relationship a few years after the accident.

 In January 2013, Forman released Just One Day.
 The novel follows Allyson Healey, who, on the last day of a post-graduation European tour, meets a Dutch vagabond actor named Willem.
 In an uncharacteristic, spur-of-the moment decision, Allyson goes to Paris with Willem, where they spend a day together before he disappears.
 The book's sequel, Just One Year, was released in October 2013.
 It follows the same chronological path as Allyson's story, but told from the perspective of Willem.
 The final installment of Allyson and Willem's story, Just One Night, is a 50-page novella that was released in ebook format on May 29, 2014.

 In January 2015, Forman released I Was Here, about an 18-year-old girl dealing with the sudden suicide of her best friend.
 Movie rights to the book were picked up by New Line Cinema a month later.

-Forman's first adult novel, titled Leave Me, was due to be released in 2016.
+Forman's first adult novel, titled Leave Me, was released on September 6, 2016, with a U.K. release date of October 19, 2017.